Nutella And Hazelnut Buns

 If you want to enjoy these freshly baked for breakfast, I have included an overnight method in the recipe.

-- Non-dairy milk (such as almond, oat, rice or soy milk) – adds flavour and replaces regular cows milk typicaly used in this type of recipe.
+- Non-dairy milk (such as almond, oat, rice or soy milk) – adds flavour and replaces regular cows milk typically used in this type of recipe.

-- Neutral-tasting oil (coconut, vegetable or sunflower oil) – creates moisture, makes the cake light and lenghtens the cakes life span.
+- Neutral-tasting oil (coconut, vegetable or sunflower oil) – creates moisture, makes the cake light and lengthens the cakes life span.

 - Fresh or dried yeast– ferments the sugars in the flour and releases carbon dioxide, but because the dough is elastic and stretchable the carbon dioxide cannot escape, causing the dough to rise.

 - Strong white bread or all-purpose flour – is made from hard, high-protein varieties of wheat, which have a higher gluten content than other flours.
-Gluten is the substance that makes the dough more elastic and strechable, giving the final baked product its flufiness and lightness.
+Gluten is the substance that makes the dough more elastic and stretchable, giving the final baked product its fluffiness and lightness.

 - Caster or granulated white sugar – adds sweetness and structure.

-- Vegan homemade Nutella – adds the altimate rich nutty chocolate flavour we all crave.
+- Vegan homemade Nutella – adds the ultimate rich nutty chocolate flavour we all crave.

 - Whole hazelnuts – adds texture and flavour.

-- Vanilla extract, sugar or vanilla paste – to enhance the flavour.
+- Pure vanilla extract or paste – to enhance the flavour.

 - Powdered / Icing sugar – creates the ultimate shiny glaze when combined with the chocolate.

-- Dutch cocoa powder – adds a rich chocolate flavour and builds structure.
+- Cocoa powder – adds a rich chocolate flavour and builds structure.